About Pristionchus pacificus

 Genome Assembly & Annotation

-The P. pacificus genome has been sequenced by the Sommer group at the Max-Planck Institute for Developmental Biology.
-The assembly version represented here (P_pacificus-v2) has been current in WormBase since 2010, and also browsable at pristionchus.org.
-This version has not been submitted to the INSDC.
+The P. pacificus genome has been sequenced using single-molecule long-read sequencing by the Sommer group at the Max-Planck Institute for Developmental Biology.
+The assembly version represented here (P_pacificus-El_Paco) has been current in WormBase since 2018, and also browsable at pristionchus.org .
+This version has been submitted to the INSDC under the accession number ABKE03000000.

 The original gene predictions were made by the Sommer group at the Max-Planck Institute for Developmental Biology.
 Some of the gene models have since been reviewed and revised by WormBase.